 Arthritis is joint inflammation or wear-down that leads to abnormal functioning of shock-absorbing cartilage.
-This cartilage saves and cushions our bones, and when this cartilage is impaired, it can hinder with daily tasks such as walking, opening jars, climbing stairs, etc.
+This cartilage saves and cushions our bones and when this cartilage is impaired, it can hinder daily tasks such as walking, opening jars, climbing stairs, etc.

 Types of Arthritis

-Osteoarthritis occurs due to wear and tear of cartilage that cushions our bones.
-If the damage is extreme, it leads to bones directly crushing on neighboring bones.
+Osteoarthritis occurs due to the wear and tear of the cartilage that cushions our bones.
+If the damage is extreme, it leads to bones directly crushing on neighbouring bones.
 This causes pain and limits movement.
 Osteoarthritis is generally developed over time, but it can also happen due to any joint injury.

 Signs of Arthritis

 1. Joint Stiffness and Pain

 If you feel stiffness and pain in joints, it can be a sign of Arthritis.
 It can also happen if you have to sit down for long hours.
 However, if this stiffness and pain become constant, it is an alarming sign.
 In osteoarthritis, this pain becomes worse with movement and in Rheumatoid Arthritis, the pain eases with movement.

 A painful big toe is common in gout Arthritis.
 This is especially true if the big toe feels too hot to touch.
 Gout can affect other parts of the body as well, but the big toe is the most common part affected.

 Finger bumps can occur in both Osteoarthritis and Rheumatoid Arthritis.
 In Osteoarthritis, bony spurs occur due to worn off cartilage.
 In Rheumatoid Arthritis, bony bumps coincide on feet and hands.

 While some factors can cause sleep trouble including other health issues, stress, and other such factors, Arthritis makes sleeping uncomfortable and painful.
 This lack of sleep further leads to more pain because sleep deprivation increases inflammation, which increases anxiety.